BECS: A Privacy-Preserving Computing Resource Sharing Mechanism for 6G Computing Power Network: Introduction

-While Multi-access Edge Computing (MEC) in 5G networks paved the way for offloading computing tasks to the network edge and unleashing potential for the Internet of Things (IoT) \cite{47}, its limitations become apparent when facing the demands of the 6G era.
-MEC is typically characterized by localized deployments, limited resources, and siloed management, all of which hinder the integration and orchestration of ubiquitously distributed, heterogeneous computing resources across the network.
+While Multi-access Edge Computing (MEC) and fog computing in 5G networks paved the way for offloading computing tasks to the network edge and unleashing potential for the Internet of Things (IoT) \cite{47}, their limitations become evident when faced with more complex demands in the future.
+These paradigms are typically characterized by localized deployments, hierarchical interactions, and siloed management, all of which hinder the seamless integration and orchestration of ubiquitously distributed, heterogeneous computing resources across the network.
 In the 6G era, networks are expected to scale up to support trillions of connections.
 Meanwhile, intelligent and diversified applications will not only require computing resources that far exceed previous levels but will also urgently demand a ubiquitous computing paradigm.
-This paradigm should enable real-time coordination of network-wide computing resources, dynamic on-demand orchestration, and seamless cross-domain resource allocation \cite{48}.
-As a result, 5G MEC is inadequate for meeting future computing demands in terms of both scale and operational paradigms.
+This paradigm must enable real-time coordination of network-wide computing resources and dynamic on-demand orchestration.
+Crucially, it involves navigating complex trade-offs among multiple, often conflicting, performance objectives such as minimizing latency, reducing energy consumption, and maximizing resource utilization across seamless cross-domain allocations \cite{48}.
+The high-dimensional and strongly-coupled nature of these objectives presents a formidable optimization challenge, pushing standard multi-objective algorithms towards their performance limits, particularly in maintaining the solution diversity required to map the entire Pareto-optimal front.
+As a result, 5G MEC and fog computing are inadequate for meeting future computing demands in terms of both scale and operational paradigms.
 Therefore, 6G networks require the CPN to deeply integrate and intelligently orchestrate dispersed, heterogeneous, and geographically distributed computing resources across the entire network.
-Such integration promotes full resource utilization and enables efficient, large-scale computing sharing \cite{3}.
+Such integration promotes full resource utilization and enables efficient, large-scale computing resource sharing through collaborative offloading and incentive mechanisms \cite{67,68,69}.